 We aim not to have paper files.
 Incoming post is scanned on to our system and the file is stored on our computer system in electronic format.
 Electronic matter related information will normally be retained for a minimum of seven years (although we reserve the right to change our storage arrangements at any time).
 Where you request a copy of an electronically held file, we will usually charge for printing and any time spent reviewing the papers to find out which documents belong to you and any third party.
 Any papers belonging to you which remain in our possession at the end of your matter will be returned to you.

 We will always treat your personal data with respect.
-For more information about how we use your personal data, please See Section 4 below and particularly our Privacy Notice.
-The Privacy Notice complies with the General Data Protection Regulation and the Data Protection Act 2018.
+For more information about how we use your personal data, please see our legal and regulatory notice and particularly our Privacy Notice.
+The Privacy Noticecomplies with the EU General Data Protection Regulation and the Data Protection Act 2018.
 Please read it carefully as it contains details of:

 - how we collect your personal data,